wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 implementation across the stack can avoid performance degradation by spawning too many threads.

 BLAS / LAPACK variants do not require a plugin at install time, since all variants built for a particular platform are compatible with it.
-Therefore, either a non-plugin provider (`plugin-use = "none"`) can be used for these variants, or a build-time plugin (`plugin-use = "build"`) that provides a predefined set of BLAS / LAPACK library names.
+Therefore, an ahead-of-time provider (with `install-time = false`) that provides a predefined set of BLAS / LAPACK library names can be used.
 When the package is installed, normally the default variant is used, but the user can explicitly select another one.

 #### Debug package variants

 A package may wish to provide a special debug-enabled builds for debugging or CI purposes, in addition to the regular release build.
-For this purpose, an optional non-plugin provider can be used (`plugin-use = "none"` with `optional = true`), defining a custom property for the debug builds.
+For this purpose, an optional ahead-of-time provider can be used (`install-time = false` with `optional = true`), defining a custom property for the debug builds.
 Since the provider is disabled by default, users normally install the non-variant wheel providing the release build.
 However, they can easily obtain the debug build by enabling the optional provider or selecting the variant explicitly.